jiannicariaga/jiannicariaga/README.md

 </div>

 ## :speech_balloon: Hello, GitHub!
-My name is Jianni, and I'm a software developer who loves all things tech.
-I graduated from California State University, Long Beach in 2020 with a bachelor's degree in computer engineering and the LearningFuze accelerated web development program in 2022.
-I enjoy solving problems and learning new technologies to level up my skills and expand my toolbelt.
-My goal is to contribute to meaningful products or services as a developer where I can see my work come to life and positively impact the community.
+Hi, I’m Jianni—a passionate software developer with a strong foundation in technology and a drive for continuous learning.
+I hold a bachelor's degree in Computer Engineering from California State University, Long Beach (Class of 2020) and completed the LearningFuze accelerated web development program in 2022.

+I thrive on solving complex problems and enjoy exploring new technologies to enhance my skill set and expand my development toolkit.
+My ultimate goal is to contribute to impactful products and services, where I can see my work come to life and make a meaningful difference in the community.

+Let’s build something great together!

-- 📚 I'm currently practicing JavaScript algorithms and learning Next.js
+- 📚 I'm currently solving JavaScript challenges on CodeSignal
-- 🕹️ Fun Fact: I'm a big fan of open world RPG video games (exploring the starfield!)
+- 🕹️ Fun Fact: I'm a big fan of open-world RPG video games
 - 📨 You may contact me at [jiannicariaga@gmail.com](mailto:jiannicariaga@gmail.com)

 ## 🥞 Stack